Anyone else struggle to find cute and affordable nursing-friendly clothes? I sure do!

 Turn top #1 inside out and place both pieces RIGHT sides together.
 (In other words, the shirt should be completely inside out before you start sewing it together.)

 Pin and sew up both sides.
 I used a zig zag stitch to help keep the stretch.

 Finished!!
 Turn the shirt right-side-out and it should look something like this!

-Now, go get that Mama Bear body dressed up, and head on out for a celebratory date with your smallie!
+Thanks, Seana, for the tutorial!
 Nursing in public just got that much easier, my friends, and it didn’t break your bank.
 Um, yes please!